yao-laboratory/MotifCluster/README.md

 In 'example_final_output' folder (located: example_output_step1_1).
 #### 3 output files:
 #### result.csv    (NOTE: In the paper, called cluster-union.csv instead)
-#### description:
+#### example example description:
 In the result.csv file:
-Each line is the nth line(peak) of original bed file's information: same as the bed file, they have the start coordinate of every line(peak) as 'center_pos', the end coordinate as 'end_pos'.
-Also 'weight' shows the weight of this line(peak).However the different part is 'class_id' shows which group this line(peak) belong to, then it can show which peaks or binding sites belong to the same cluster.
-For example in the below data,
-the continuous peaks' class_id all are 4, so it means they belong to same groups, then those peaks can combine as a same cluster.
+Each line is the nth line(peak) of the original bed file's information: same as the bed file, they have the start coordinate of every line(peak) as 'center_pos', the end coordinate as 'end_pos'.
+Also 'weight' shows the weight of this line(peak).
+However the different part is 'class_id' shows which group this line(peak) belongs to, then it can show which peaks or binding sites belong to the same cluster.
+For example in the below data, the continuous peaks' class_id all are 4, so it means they belong to the same groups, then those peaks can combine as the same cluster.

     id,center_pos,start_pos,end_pos,class_id,weight